A comprehensive spatial-temporal infection model: Formulation

 \section{Formulation}

-Consider the conservation of mass of the three quantities of interest, susceptible, infected, and recovered (including perished), and associate to them three equivalent “chemical species”.
-The corresponding mass balances read
+Consider the conservation of mass of the three areal quantities of interest, namely, susceptible, infected, and recovered (including perished), and associate to them three equivalent “chemical species”.
+In writing the corresponding mass balances, we associate species mobility through both advection and diffusion mechanisms, and infection and recovery rates through equivalent chemical reactions.
+Then, the equations read as follows

-where $N_i$ is population density (number/area), $\bm{q}_i$ (if any) is an advective velocity vector, $\bm{D}_i$ is the diffusive (or dispersive) flux, and $r_i$ is the net reaction rate of species $i$, and converts populations into one another due to infection and recovery, respectively.
-The advective velocity $\bm{q}_i$ denotes a transport or mobility term.
-While we allow in (\ref{eq:condensity}) the three velocities to be different, in the remainder we will take $\bm{q}_i= \bm{q}$ for all populations.
-This common velocity is assumed independent of $N_i$ or its gradients, although it can be a function of space and/or time.
-But we also note in advance, that in the remainder we will not explicitly examine any effects of advection, included here only for the sake of completeness.
+where $\rho_i$ is the population density (number/area) for species $i$, $T$ is dimensional time, spatial coordinates are in dimensional notation, the spatial coordinates are only in two dimensions, $\bm{q}_i$ (if any) is the advective velocity vector of species $i$, $\bm{D}_i$ is the diffusive (or dispersive) flux, and $r_i$ is the net reaction rate of species $i$, that convert populations into one another due to infection and recovery.
+The overall species balance dictates $r_S+r_I+r_R=0$.

+In (\ref{eq:condensity}) the area is defined as the surface over which populations reside, work or interact (e.g. work floor area, geographical urban area, etc. The advective velocity $\bm{q}_i$ denotes an advective transport mobility term.
+While we allow in (\ref{eq:condensity}) the three velocities to be different, in the remainder we will only take $\bm{q}_i= \bm{q}$ for all populations.
+This common velocity is assumed independent of $\rho_i$ or its gradients, although it can be a function of space and/or time.
+Next, define